silvacms/documentation/source/silva/buildout.rst

   Again, really only useful in a development context.

-After replying to these questions, paster will generate a Silva environment in the ``project name`` directory.
+After replying to those questions, ``paster`` will generate a Silva environment in the ``project name`` directory.

 Running the installation